Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Background

 \emph{Example.} Fig.~\ref{fig:Background} gives a real‑world example of an inconsistent state update bug.
 The corresponding contract is used to convert user payments into Non-Fungible Tokens (NFTs) and update the credit balance.
 In the \texttt{\_processPayment()} function that handles user payments, the \texttt{creditsOf} mapping serves as the core state variable for maintaining users' credit balances, and the \texttt{\_mintBestAvailableTier()} function is called to convert the payment into a NFT.
 Users have the option to decide whether to convert their payment into a NFT immediately based on their individual needs.
 If the user wishes to mint the NFT immediately, the \texttt{\_dontMint} parameter can be set to false, allowing the function to proceed with the subsequent execution of the \texttt{\_mintBestAvailableTier()} function to mint the NFT and then update the credit balance.
 If a user wishes to make a payment now and defer minting the NFT, they may set the \texttt{\_dontMint} flag to true, which causes the function to return early within the \texttt{if(\_dontMint)} conditional block.
 This implementation fails to modify the \texttt{creditsOf} mapping, resulting in an inconsistent state update.
 The absence of this partial status update directly leads to the loss of the user's payment amount.
 An effective solution to this issue is to insert \texttt{creditsOf[\_data.beneficiary] += \_value;} prior to the return statement.
 This approach ensures accurate credit balance accounting regardless of minting selections, thereby maintaining state update consistency.

 Inconsistent state update bugs are common in practice, and a recent study shows that they account for 18\% of the total Code4rena bugs \cite{zhang2023demystifying}.
 Thus, proper identification of correlations between state variables and achieving synchronized updates constitute a fundamental task in smart contract development.
 Depending on the specific state variables involved, the consequences of inconsistent state update bugs rang from wrong statistics to financial losses.
 In fact, several well-known smart contract attacks (such as the DAO attack, the Parity wallet hack, \emph{etc.}) are closely related to inconsistent state update bugs \cite{brent2020ethainter, perez2021smart}.
+Specifically, the DAO attack falls under the category of Interim State Exploit in the classification of exploitation methods presented in Sec.~\ref{secExploitation} of this paper.
 Worse still, vulnerability attacks using inconsistent state update bugs are on the rise and account for 11\% of the real-world exploits \cite{zhang2023demystifying}.
 For instance, three recent exploits have resulted in around \$3.8 million loss \cite{exploit1,exploit2,exploit3}.
 Given this, it is of vital importance for avoiding inconsistent state update bugs that are exploitable and cause asset losses, and we hereafter refer to these bugs as inconsistent state update vulnerabilities for simplicity.
 This work focuses exclusively on inconsistent state update vulnerabilities to enable a thorough and comprehensive understanding of them.